pulkitpahuja/AutoSentenceGen/README.md

 # AutoSentenceGen
-Auto Sentence Generation using Markov Chains And Word2Vec
+Auto Sentence Generation using Markov Chains

 By giving a dataset which includes in this case the whole novel set of Sherlock Holmes we can train a markovian model to generate random
 Sentences.